open-edge-platform/app-orch-catalog/docs/authorization.md

 [Keycloak]
 is already deployed through Fleet on cloud deployment.

-## OPA
+## Open Policy Agent (OPA)
-A distributed OPA is necessary since Application Catalog is the ultimate source of truth about its managed objects (such as Application) and the interpretation of the meaning of each of the **roles** that a user may possess ultimately happens in Application Catalog development.
+A distributed [Open Policy Agent] is necessary since Application Catalog is the ultimate source of truth about its managed objects
+(such as Application) and the interpretation of the meaning of each of the **roles** that a user may possess ultimately happens in Application Catalog development.